neerajsawant04/elocker/README.md

-# eLocker - Secure File Storage
+# eLocker - A Secure File Storing Platform.

 eLocker is a secure platform that allows users to upload, store, and manage their files online.
 Built using Node.js and AWS S3, eLocker provides a user-friendly interface for accessing files anytime, anywhere.